mishrasuman7/Password-Manager/README.md

-# 🔐 Password Manager App
+y# 🔐 Password Manager App

 A secure, responsive, and user-friendly Password Manager built with the MERN stack (MongoDB, Express.js, React, Node.js) and styled using Tailwind CSS.
 This app allows users to store, manage, and access their passwords safely in an encrypted database.